Leeds United F.C.: 2020–present: Promotion and relegation

+With Allardyce having left the club after relegation, Daniel Farke was appointed as manager on 4 July 2023.
+Farke had previously won the Championship twice with Norwich City.
+On 18 July, 49ers Enterprises, then owning 44% of the shares in the club, reached agreement with Radrizzani to purchase the remaining 56% in a complete takeover.
+Leeds missed out on promotion in their first season back in the Championship after losing the play-off final to Southampton.
+While recording a pre-tax loss of £60.8million, the club recorded £43.2m in commercial income for the 2023–24 campaign, the highest recorded in the Championship and surpassing the club’s own 2019–20 record of £33.8m.

+After a slow start to the 2024–25 season, Leeds moved into 2nd place in the table on 18 October when they beat Sheffield United 2–0 at Elland Road.
+They were not to leave the top 3 again that season; as early pace-setters Sunderland faltered, the race for promotion developed into a three-way battle with Sheffield United and Burnley.
+After a loss to Blackburn Rovers at the end of November, Leeds went on a three month unbeaten run which included wins over rivals Sheffield United and Sunderland, and a 7–0 win over Cardiff City at Elland Road.
+However, one victory in five games during March saw Leeds briefly drop to 3rd in the table, before a run of three wins, coupled with three unexpected defeats for Sheffield United, left them on the brink of promotion.
+On 21 April, Leeds beat Stoke City 6–0 at Elland Road, before Burnley beat Sheffield United in a later kick off, meaning that both were promoted automatically.
+A late win at Plymouth Argyle on the last day of the season confirmed Leeds as winners of the Championship title.

 Colours

-In Leeds' first 15 years, the club kit was modelled on Huddersfield Town's blue and white striped shirts, white shorts and dark blue socks with blue and white rings on the turnovers, because Huddersfield's chairman Hilton Crowther was attempting to merge the two clubs.
+In Leeds United's first 15 years, the club kit was modelled on Huddersfield Town's blue and white striped shirts, white shorts and dark blue socks with blue and white rings on the turnovers, because Huddersfield's chairman Hilton Crowther was attempting to merge the two clubs.
 He eventually left Huddersfield to take over at Leeds.

-In 1934, Leeds switched to blue and yellow halved shirts incorporating the city crest, white shorts and blue socks with yellow tops.
+In 1934, Leeds United switched to blue and yellow halved shirts incorporating the city crest, white shorts and blue socks with yellow tops.
 The kit was worn for the first time on 22 September 1934.
 In 1950, Leeds switched to yellow shirts with blue sleeves and collars, white shorts and black, blue and gold hooped socks.
 In 1955, Leeds changed again to royal blue shirts with gold collars, white shorts, and blue and yellow hooped socks, thus echoing the original Leeds City strip.
 In 1961, Don Revie introduced a plain white strip throughout.